hellohaptik/chatbot_ner/docs/install.md

    $ ./start_server.sh &
    ```

-Following isthe API call to test our service:
+Following is the API call to test our service:

 ```shell
 URL='localhost'